 "Organizational Core Group: A group made up of TW members selected by their peers through an application process.
 The Core is to be made up of 8 people - the intent is for a balance of representation - at this time we will focus on urban and rural, male and female, elders and youngers.
 At a later time the Core Group and Council may decide to seek a broader spectrum of representation as the priority."

 The Current TWOG:

-One of the original co-counders of TW, David has been concerned about Peak Oil and climate change since seeing The End of Suburbia in 2004, and has been following the Transition movement since it began in the UK in 2005.
-He initiated and on served on the local Energy Resource Scarcity/Peak Oil Task Force for the city of Bellingham and Whatcom County.
+One of the original co-counders of TW, David has been concerned about resource scarcity, climate change, and economic instability since seeing The End of Suburbia in 2004, and has been following the Transition movement since it began in the UK in 2005.
+He initiated and served on the local Energy Resource Scarcity/Peak Oil Task Force for the city of Bellingham and Whatcom County.

 Next Page: The TWIG